Seeking ideas for different classroom desk arrangements to try?

 Yet, choosing how to arrange classroom desks depends on your preferences and teaching style.

-Explore the most commonly-used classroom desk arrangements to find the layout that works best for you and your students.
+Whether you have a class of less than 20 or a class of 28 students, explore the most commonly-used classroom desk arrangements to find the layout that works best for you and your students.

-Classroom Desk Arrangements for All Teaching and Learning Styles
+Classroom Desk Arrangements

 The “pair up” arrangement involves placing students in pairs using a set of desks or a single bench.